paritytech/substrate/client/network/README.md

 data.
 I.e. it is unable to serve bock bodies and headers other than the most recent one.
 To make sure all nodes have block history available, a background sync process is started that downloads all the missing blocks.
 It is run in parallel with the keep-up sync and does not interfere with downloading of the recent blocks.
-During this download we also import GRANPA justifications for blocks with authority set changes, so that The warp-synced node has all the data to serve for other nodes nodes that might want to sync from it with any method.
+During this download we also import GRANDPA justifications for blocks with authority set changes, so that The warp-synced node has all the data to serve for other nodes nodes that might want to sync from it with any method.